-- 1. Import A file is uploaded and saved in the database
+- 1. Import A file is uploaded to the server

+- 2. Save The file is batched saved into the database as JSON data

-- 2. Mapping Mapping occurs on that file
+- 3. Mapping Mapping occurs on that file

-- 3. Matching / Merging
+- 4. Matching / Merging

-- 4. Pairing
+- 5. Pairing

 6.1 Import

 From the web UI, the import process invokes seed.views.main.save_raw_data to save the data.
 When the data is done uploading, we need to know whether it is a Portfolio Manager file, so we can add metadata to the record in the database.
 The end of the upload happens in seed.data_importer.views.DataImportBackend.upload_complete.
 At this point, the request object has additional attributes for Portfolio Manager files.
 These are saved in the model seed.data_importer.models.ImportFile.